Article updated: September 05, 2023

 - Update relevant customer information

-The Saved replies tab stores pre-written responses that you can send to contacts.
-You can choose responses from your team’s collections, or add your own personal collection of responses.
-When you select an item from a collection, it appears in the Reply box, ready for you to send or make edits as needed.
+Save time replying to contacts by using pre-written responses.
+Select Add saved reply in the reply box and choose responses from your team’s collections or create your own personal collection of responses.
+When you select a saved reply from a collection, it appears in the reply box, ready for you to send or make edits as needed.